CoderAcademy-MEL/codewars_data/README.md

-# codewars_data
+# CodeWars API Terminal App
-Example NodeJS terminal app using CodeWars API
+Example NodeJS terminal app using the CodeWars API.

+This version is the finished app before refactoring into classes and multiple files.